gdraheim/docker-mirror-packages-repo/README.md

      make centos-7.4   # really centos-7.4.1708
      make centos-7.3   # really centos-7.3.1611

-## OPENSUSE
+## OPENSUSE REPO

 Mimics the default URL of http://download.opensuse.org

-All the default zypper targets use that URL.
+Unlike for centos there is no mirrorlist involved here.
+All the default zypper targets use that single URL.
 The package indexes are served at the same path locations.

-In that way it can serve as an endpoint for another container requiring zypper packages from the central operation system install repositories.

-### opensuse-repo mirror image
+The provided "opensuse-repo" will answer download requests for zypper packages on on 80/http - simply the url path is mapped to a local path in the container and a sendfile will return the content.
+These are mostly `*.rpm` packages as well as some package index files.

-To rebuild check the [opensuse-repo mirror info](./opensuse-repo-mirror.info.md)
+For mor information check the [opensuse-repo mirror info](./opensuse-repo-mirror.info.md)

 Currently tested are